CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 grep ! si???.log
 ```

 Notice that the energy decreases a lot initially with larger k-point samplings and then seems to converge beyond 3x3x3.
 As with `ecutwfc`, we would want to use a k-point sampling within the converged region.
-Feel free to plot your energies as shown here.
+If you can, try modifying the parsing and plotting instructions from the `ecutwfc` section to plot the energy vs. k-point grid size.

 ![image](https://user-images.githubusercontent.com/59068990/176946171-a06cdcdb-c34d-4718-a096-965bf16a94d3.png)